Life events that may qualify you for a Special Enrollment Period

 Recent Changes to the Healthcare.gov website:

-The Affordable Care Act was passed by Congress and signed into law by the President on March 23, 2010.
+The Affordable Care Act was passed by Congress and signed into law by President Barack Obama on March 23, 2010.
 On June 28, 2012, the Supreme Court rendered a final decision to uphold the health care law.

 The following locations have certified application counselors.